What Kind of Napkins Are Best for Weddings?

 Cotton

 Cotton napkins are a timeless choice for any wedding reception.
-Known for their softness and absorbency, they offer premium comfort to your guests.
+Known for their softness and absorbency, cotton dinner napkins offer premium comfort to your guests.

 If you're creating an eco-conscious wedding theme, go for napkins made of organic cotton.
 This is the most eco-friendly option, even more sustainable than linen.
 Cotton is also more affordable than linen, making it an ideal napkin fabric for a budget wedding.